oasis-roles/ocp_pull_secrets/README.md

 The resulting pull secrets are stored in an ansible fact for use in later plays, either in an OCP 4.x installation role or tasks.
-Note that because this role leaves it up to the calling user when and where (i.e. on which host) to generate the output fact, and makes no attempt at idempotence.
+Note that because this role leaves it up to the calling user when and where (i.e. on which host) to generate the output fact, it makes no attempt at idempotence.
 If writing the ansible fact out to a file, the `to_json` filter must be used.
 By default, the output ansible fact is `ocp_pull_secrets`, but this can be customized if needed.